microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ### What We Did

-Instead, [in the 1.60 update](https://code.visualstudio.com/updates/v1_60#_high-performance-bracket-pair-colorization), we re-implemented the extension in the core of VS Code and could bring this time down to less than a millisecond - in this particular example, that is more than 10,000 times faster!
+Instead, [in the 1.60 update](https://code.visualstudio.com/updates/v1_60#_high-performance-bracket-pair-colorization), we re-implemented the extension in the core of VS Code and could bring this time down to less than a millisecond - in this particular example, that is more than 10,000 times faster.

 The feature can be enabled by adding the setting `"editor.bracketPairColorization.enabled": true`.

-Now, updates are no longer noticeable, even for files with hundreds of thousands of bracket pairs!
+Now, updates are no longer noticeable, even for files with hundreds of thousands of bracket pairs.
 Notice how the bracket-color in line 42,788 reflects the new nesting level immediately after typing `{` in line 2:

 ![A video of VS Code showing that the native implementation needs less than a millisecond to process the text change in checker.ts](./checker_ts-native.gif)